textileio/js-textile/README.md

 Go to [the docs](https://docs.textile.io/) for more about Textile.

-Join us on our [public Slack channel](https://slack.textile.io/) for news, discussions, and status updates.
-[Check out our blog](https://medium.com/textileio) for the latest posts and announcements.
+Join us on our [public Discord server](https://discord.com/invite/dc8EBEhGbg) for news, discussions, and status updates.

 ## Table of Contents